 A managed disk (MDisk) that contains quorum data and that a cluster uses to break a tie and achieve a quorum.

 R

-rack A free-standing framework that holds the devices and card enclosure.
+A free-standing framework that holds the devices and card enclosure. rack redundant array of independent disks redundant SAN

 RAID See redundant array of independent disks.